 - By reducing the potential for cross-contamination of aquifers and sites, particularly in relation to inter-aquifer connection due to corrosion of steel casings, and the clogging of screens and pumping equipment.

 How kwik-ZIP can help

-Being made entirely from high-grade thermoplastic, these inert spacers and centralisers do not damage plastic casings and do not corrode in both water and chemical surroundings.
+Being made entirely from high-grade thermoplastic, these inert spacers and centralizers do not damage plastic casings and do not corrode in both water and chemical surroundings.
 The can be used on both plastic casings as well as steel casings, providing a truly versatile solution.

 Because of this, kwik-ZIP helps contractors comply with best practice management of groundwater during drilling applications, and adhere to each of the above NUDLC requirements.

-Also adhering to the latest Water Services Association of Australia Casing Spacer Standard WSA PS – 324, kwik-ZIP spacers and centralisers have made them the preferred spacing solution across the Australian mining and drilling industry.
+Also adhering to the latest Water Services Association of Australia Casing Spacer Standard WSA PS – 324, kwik-ZIP spacers and centralizers have made them the preferred spacing solution across the Australian mining and drilling industry.